-- 3.14 To permit public access on foot to all parts of the park, subject to temporary or localised restrictions for management purposes, or to protect environmental, heritage and tangata whenua values. - 3.15 To offer a range of active and passive recreational opportunities for the public in all zones of the park. - 3.16 To make linkages and connections with other open space recreational opportunities, such as walkways and parks managed by Hutt City Council and the Department of Conservation, as well as opportunities provided by Greater Wellington in other recreation areas. - 3.17 To maintain recreational structures, facilities and tracks to standards specified in the asset management plan.
+- 3.15 To permit public access on foot to all parts of the park, subject to temporary or localised restrictions for management purposes or to protect environmental, heritage and Tangata Whenua values. - 3.16 To offer a range of opportunities for walkers in the Northern Forest by providing tracks of varying length and difficulty and to provide, where possible, dual-use tracks and facilities for walkers and cyclists in the Pencarrow Lakes Block.
+No formal tracks or facilities will be developed in the Gollans Valley Remote Area. - 3.17 To make linkages and connections with other open space recreational opportunities, such as walkways and parks managed by Hutt City Council and the Department of Conservation as well as opportunities provided by Greater Wellington in other recreation areas. - 3.18 To maintain recreational structures, facilities and tracks to standards specified in the asset management plan4.